letsencrypt/website/content/en/docs/profiles.md

 ## Validation Properties

-The following validation properties can be controlled by our profiles:
+Below are descriptions of the validation properties that can be controlled by our profiles.

 ### Pending Authorization Lifetime